 All this audio processing is hardware accelerated which means the features drain a lot less power than if the same processing was done on the HoloLens CPU.
 Avoid running other audio input processing on the CPU to maximize system battery life and take advantage of the built-in, offloaded audio input processing.

 HoloLens 2 supports multiple languages.
 Keep in mind that speech commands will always run in the system's display language even if multiple keyboards are installed or if apps attempt to create a speech recognizer in a different language.

 If you're having any issues using "select" and "Hey Cortana", try moving to a quieter space, turning away from the source of noise, or by speaking louder.
 At this time, all speech recognition on HoloLens is tuned and optimized specifically to native speakers of United States English.

 For the Windows Mixed Reality Developer Edition release 2017, the audio endpoint management logic will work fine (forever) after logging out and back in to the PC desktop after the initial HMD connection.
-Prior to that first sign out/in event after going through WMR OOBE, the user could experience various audio functionality issues ranging from no audio to no audio switching depending on how the system was set up prior to connecting the HMD for the first time.
+Before that first sign out/in event after going through WMR OOBE, the user could experience various audio functionality issues ranging from no audio to no audio switching depending on how the system was set up before connecting the HMD for the first time.